chaseofthejungle/spring-annotations-guide/README.md

 <hr />

-TODO #1: Add annotations and descriptions for Spring Boot, Spring Core, Spring Data, and Spring MVC, along with a Table of Contents with links to sections.
+TODO #1: Add annotations, descriptions, and table of contents entries for Spring Boot, Spring Core, Spring Data, and Spring MVC.

 TODO #2: Add code examples for annotations (as separate text files, linked to from this file), including one file for each category of annotation (9 files of code in total).